investindex/Advanced/README.md

 Although one can tell a compelling story about the diversification value of gold in a back-tested portfolio of US assets, I'm skeptical of how well this can be extrapolated into the future.
 The far future is another matter entirely.
 Gold has its own section below.
 I would not include gold in my own Dragon Portfolio.

 Long volatility was modeled as an options strategy that follows volatility trends (options are a derivative explained [below](https://github.com/investindex/Advanced#options)).
 Their long vol algorithm was the following: "In our historical simulations, we sought to replicate an Active Long Volatility strategy by buying out-of-the-money put options if the market is down -5% or more and purchasing out-of-the-money call options if the market is up +5% or more over any rolling three months."
 They wrote that this method optimizes for simplicity, and is expected to be suboptimal in terms of performance.
 Data from options exchanges extend back to the 1980s.
 They extrapolated from real data to simulate a long vol strategy throughout the entire period of 1928-2019.
-The long vol approach is intended to produce explosive movements that have negative correlation to stocks.
-This hopefully allows the long vol portion of the portfolio to rebalance into stocks after stocks have crashed.
-I think it's important to note that if you access a strategy like long vol through hedge funds, your total fees will average multiple percentage points annually.
+The long vol approach is intended to produce explosive movements that sometimes have negative correlation to stocks.

+Despite the simulation of a long vol option buying back-test, I'm skeptical of the value of this part of the Dragon Portfolio.
+It naturally loses money most of the time, but is primarily meant to benefit the investor by providing capital to rebalance into stocks when they have plummeted (which is the most valuable time to buy stocks).
+However, much of the time, an investor would have benefited from simply investing this portion in short-term US Treasury bills and building a cash reserve to invest when other parts of the portfolio have crashed.
+I think it's important to note that if you access a long vol strategy through hedge funds, which is what Cole recommends, your total fees will average multiple percentage points annually.
+Given the limited nature of _real_ data on which to test long vol strategies and the high fees of professional managers, I would be reluctant to include it in my Dragon Portfolio.

 <!--